elliot-100/Spond-classes/README.md

     # ... use class properties instead of dict keys ...
     print(group.name)

-    # ... access nested instances and their properties ...
+    # ... access subordinate instances and their properties ...
     for member in group.members:
         print(f"{member.full_name} is in the {group.name} group")